 Tip: Designate an Energy Manager and identify your qualified person.
 A qualified person requires specific expertise, and certification.
 Click here for defined roles and responsibilities.

 Follow the instructions in the letter.
 You will receive information on how access to the building owner portal.
-A list of possible covered commercial buildings will be available on the Clean Buildings webpage on July 1, 2021.
+A list of possible covered commercial buildings is available on the Clean Buildings webpage.
+Letters were mailed Oct.
+13, 2021.

 Need more time to comply?

 Conditional Compliance is a temporary compliance method that can be applied to avoid the penalty if the EUIt or Investment Criteria will not be met by the scheduled compliance date.
 See Annex Z4 for more details.
 Application for conditional compliance must be submitted a minimum of 180 days prior to the scheduled compliance date.

 Paths to Compliance